The Humanoid Race | Part I

-According to the WHO, millions of people die each year from occupational hazards: exposure to chemicals, dangerous environments, etc.
+According to the WHO, millions of people die each year from occupational hazards in these types of jobs: exposure to chemicals, dangerous environments, etc.

-Let’s call a spade a spade.
-Given the choice, these are not jobs people want to do.
+But for the vast majority?
+These aren’t exactly jobs they want to do.
 At least not in their current form.

-Quick sidebar/rant: I can hear the skeptics now… ‘But these people don’t have a choice!
+Quick sidebar/rant (authors opinion): I can hear the skeptics now… ‘But these people don’t have a choice!
 This is the only way for them to put food on the table!’

 My response is threefold.
 First, this isn’t about replacing humans.
 It’s about augmenting them and creating the ultimate collaborators.
 What if each person had a resilient side-kick to reduce the risk and make these roles easier & safer?
 Or, what if the front-line role can evolve to one of gamified supervision, controlling & commanding fleets of robots?

 In which case, the company can do more, better, faster, cheaper.
 This creates more work, not less.
 Let’s not get trapped by the ‘lump of labor’ fallacy, which naively believes there’s only a fixed amount of work to be done.
 Ergo, if we give it to robots, there’s nothing left for humans to do.